-- a single cat should have no more than six litters in their lifetime and a maximum of three litters within a two-year period - a female cat should not be bred after six years of age due to the increased risk of difficulty during labour, birth defects in the kittens and physiological stress There has been a significant increase in pedigree cats: For the first time, more pedigree cats were acquired in the last 12 months than moggies.
+- a single cat should have no more than six litters in their lifetime and a maximum of three litters within a two-year period - a female cat should not be bred after six years of age due to the increased risk of difficulty during labour, birth defects in the kittens and physiological stress There has been a significant increase in purebred and pedigree cats: of the cats obtained in the last 12 months, 42% of them were pedigree/purebred cats compared to 17% of those obtained more than five years ago.
 Cats Protection, alongside cat and vet organisations, has produced a kitten checklist to help potential owners to ensure they choose a happy and healthy kitten.
 View the kitten checklist.
-Case study: Cats Protection Epsom Cats Protection Epsom was made aware of a cat who had 11 litters of kittens in just four years and the kittens were seen repeatedly advertised online for sale.
+Case study: Cats Protection Epsom Cats Protection Epsom were made aware of a cat who had 11 litters of kittens in just four years and the kittens were seen repeatedly advertised online for sale.
 Overall the cat had over 45 kittens, some of which sadly died and the cat herself was also seen to be in a poor condition at times.
 2. Ban the breeding of cats with extreme characteristics The issue Over the last 200 years, cats have increasingly been bred with distinctive characteristics to make them look a certain way.
 Unfortunately, these distinctive physical characteristics are increasingly becoming extreme and overexaggerated.
 Extreme physical characteristics can cause serious health and welfare issues.
 Why it matters Breeds with extreme characteristics are often seen as particularly desirable and breeders can sell them for very large sums of money.
 Certain extreme characteristics of concern are being popularised by celebrities and social media; unfortunately, the public aren't always aware of the health and welfare conditions of these cats and the pain they may be suffering.
 What needs to change?